-Middlesex Cricket acknowledges the duty of care to safeguard and promote the welfare of children and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance, complies with best practice and adopts the England & Wales Cricket Board's (ECB) requirements as documented in cricket's policy for safeguarding children - Safe Hands.
+Middlesex Cricket acknowledges the duty of care to safeguard and promote the welfare of children & adults at risk and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance, complies with best practice and supports the England & Wales Cricket Board (ECB) requirements as documented in the games policy for safeguarding - Safe Hands.

 As part of our safeguarding policy Middlesex Cricket will:

-• appoint a Designated Safeguarding Lead (DSL) employee within the senior leadership team and a County Welfare Officer
+- Appoint a Designated Safeguarding Lead (DSL) within the senior leadership team and a

-• ensure everyone understands their roles and responsibilities in respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children, young people & vulnerable adults
+- Ensure everyone within Middlesex Cricket and its affiliated organisations understands their roles and responsibilities in respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children & adults at risk.

-• ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to the individual/s who raise or disclose the concern
+- Ensure timely & appropriate action is taken in the event of disclosures, incidents or concerns of abuse and provide support to the individual/s who raise or disclose the concern

-• ensure robust safeguarding arrangements and procedures are in operation.
+- Ensure robust safeguarding arrangements and procedures are in operation throughout the organisation

-The policy and procedures will be widely promoted and are mandatory for everyone involved in Middlesex Cricket.
-Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.
+This policy and related procedures will be widely promoted and are mandatory for everyone involved within Middlesex Cricket.
+Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal or exclusion from the organisation.

 The policy will be reviewed annually or in the following circumstances:

-• as required by the Local Safeguarding Children Board, UK Sport and/or Home Country Sports Councils and the ECB.
+- as required by the Local Safeguarding Children Board, NSPCC/ CSPU, UK Sport and/or Home Country Sports Councils and the ECB.

 - as a result of any other significant change or event.